Pritchard

 Winters

-Then William was married to NELLE ELLEN WINTERS on the 17th of February, 1909, in Saunemin.
+Then William was married to NELLE ELLEN WINTERS on the 17 Feb 1909 in Saunemin.
 She was born to 55 year-old A.C.
 Winters and his third wife, 29 year-old Louisa Edith Potter, on 24 Feb 1885, but had been orphaned before the age of ten.
 She then grew up with a widowed half-sister over 30 years her senior, Alfretta "Retta" Winters Brown, on a farm in Saunemin.

-Nelle and Will lived near the Immke's, as well as Nelle's paternal uncle Ira M Winters and maternal uncle Henry C Potter.
+Nelle and Will lived near the farm of his sister Mary Jane Pritchard-Immke, as well as Nelle's paternal uncle Ira M Winters and maternal uncle Henry C Potter.
 They were a socially active couple, and became members of the Banner Literacy Society, which was in existence from 1889 to 1894.
 All the Winters and Pritchards belonged to the society (there were over 150 members).
 R.T.
 Brown, Nelle Winters and "Willie" Pritchard often gave recitations at their meetings.
 William was also a fine photographer, which accounts for the quality of many of the shots on this page.
 But his favorite hobby was, quote, "Chewing the rag with anyone who will listen to me."
 That hobby would serve him well in his later political career.

 Personal Information